 Remove Proxies to People

-- Requirements take months to generate
+- Requirements take months or longer to generate

 - Teams complain about the scarcity of information in the work they’re trying to complete